 If you love smoky flavor, then be sure to add some smoked paprika or chipotle powder to the patty mixture and top with a chipotle mayo sauce.

-Other great ideas include: sliced pickles, avocados, roasted red pepper and sliced cucumber or jalapeño.
+Other great ideas include: sliced pickles, avocados or vegan avocado crema, roasted red pepper and sliced cucumber or jalapeño.

 How to make these vegan chickpea and oat burgers gluten-free